Gregory Motton: Recent work

 "The English theatre has for some 50 years told itself that it is a writers' theatre.
 It's odd, then, that the English theatre should have produced a substantial list of playwrights who have become alienated from our theatres, often at the peak of their power.In my imagination there's a strange hinterland, an empty multi-storey car park standing at a point equidistant from both the Royal Court and the National Theatres, where the shades of once-celebrated playwrights such as Arnold Wesker, John Arden, Howard Barker and Gregory Motton wander up and down".

 To others Motton is a natural dissident because of the form and the content of his writing.
 Dominic Dromgoole ("not a fan of Motton's work") calls him the Tony Benn or Dennis Skinner of playwriting.

 Most recently, Gregory Motton has begun writing musicals.
 He wrote the music, lyrics and books of three in less than three years, having composed more than 60 songs.
 They are; Nefertiti and Akhenaten, The Mystery Of Hill Street and Dracula.
 He wrote a fourth Tristan and Yseult in 2014.

 In 2014 he released a double CD album, called Damnation and Praise (Exile Music), containing a selection of 27 songs from 4 of his musicals.

 In 2020 The Ice-Floe Girl was published as a memoir (Conrad Press 2021) "an account of an ephemeral beauty...an angelic Swedish au-pair."

+In 2013 Ramin Gray commissioned him to write a play for ATC Theatre.
+The play he delivered was A Worthless Man.
+It was not produced because Ramin Gray considered the material to be too contentious; he commented; "I can't put that on, I'd get the sack."